Firefighter suspected of setting fire - NewsBreak

 Related

-WOODSTOCK, Va. — A Virginia volunteer firefighter charged with setting fire to an abandoned building was with the first crew to arrive on the scene, an investigator said Monday.
-Firefighters from several departments responded to a report of a structure fire Friday night in Woodstock and found the 1902...
+A Virginia volunteer firefighter charged with setting fire to an abandoned building was with the first crew to arrive on the scene, an investigator said Monday.

 fox5dc.com